-The URL or website is marked as containing phishing content by Comodo analysts or an trusted external source (such as Google Safe Browsing
+The URL, website or domain is marked as unsafe by Comodo analysts or by a trusted external source (such as Google Safe Browsing).

 The scanned URL is a direct link to a malware file or contains links to malware files.
 If these are executed by the user they may cause infection.

 Drive-by-Downloads: What's This?

 A drive-by download attack means the user may be infected just by visiting the malicious web page in a browser without any further user actions.

 A worm is a type of malware which replicates itself in order to spread to other computers.
 It usually attempts to spread via a network system and normally does not corrupt or modify files on an infected system.

 Backdoors: What's This?

 A backdoor is a type of malware which bypasses normal authentication and allows illegal access to a computer.
 It may be used to obtain personal information and to control the computer system remotely.

 A trojan is a type of malware which poses as legitimate software but once installed performs malicious actions.

 Suspicious Iframes: What's This?